 A hidden benefit of outsourcing is it actually improves your current financial process.
 Outsourced accountants have experience with best practices that improve the efficiency and timeliness of data, so it is a smooth process to make it simpler to import data and close the books.

 Having a professional manage your account means they’ll have up-to-date records and can provide insight into your financial position.
 Up-to-date financials let you anticipate cash flow, reduce costs, and better your organization’s financial position.

 Your outsourced bookkeeper can also help monitor giving for your organization.
 Correctly tracking income for each designated purpose lets you generate reports to see giving trends.
 It also lets you monitor giver retention, create contribution statements, and welcome new givers.

 9. You can be a better steward of your resources

 Accurate tracking of your funds gives your people assurance that you’re using their contributions well and are serving their designated purpose.
 With great financial reporting, you can demonstrate how your church is following through on your mission with fiscal responsibility.
 You can also have the reports you need to meet grant requirements and plan for future endeavors.

 The moral of the story is, don’t be afraid to outsource with church accounting services.
-Aplos has a Bookkeeping Services Department that can take care of the bookkeeping for you.
+Aplos Software has a Bookkeeping Services Department that can take care of the bookkeeping for your church.
 We keep your books up to date and accurate in Aplos.
 We also give feedback for you to make sound financial decisions.